The Reason Why Taiyaki Pancake is Shaped Like a Fish

 When it comes to Japanese pancake filled with sweetened Azuki red bean paste “Anko (あんこ)“, I think “Dorayaki (どら焼き)” is probably the most famous in many countries, because it is Doraemon’s “yummy buns”.

-In addition to Dorayaki, actually there are another 2 common pancakes with Anko that have been widely enjoyed by Japanese people for a long time.
-They are Imagawayaki (今川焼き) and Taiyaki (たい焼き).
+In addition to Dorayaki, actually there are another 2 common pancakes with Anko in Japan which have been widely enjoyed by us Japanese over a long period of time.

-As I wrote about the former before, today I want to talk about Taiyaki pancakes.
-Especially about the reason why Taiyaki is shaped like a fish, for many overseas people who know the Japanese sweet snack wonder “Why?”
+As I wrote an article about the former before, today let me talk about Taiyaki pancake.
+Specifically, about the reason why Taiyaki is shaped like a fish, for many overseas people who know the Japanese sweet snack wonder “Why?”

-It is Kanbe Seijiro (神戸清次郎), the founder of “Naniwaya Sohonten (浪花屋総本店)” founded in 1909, that created the fish-shaped sweet pancake.
-According to Collaborative Reference Database, at first, he sold Imagawayaki pancakes, but those didn’t sell.
-Next, he began selling turtle-shaped Imagawayaki, but it also failed.
+Based on Collaborative Reference Database, at first he sold Imagawayaki pancakes, but those didn’t sell.
+So he began selling turtle-shaped Imagawayaki, but that also failed.

-After that, he finally achieved great success in Taiyaki, the Imagawayaki pancake that imitates the shape of Japanese red sea bream.
+After that, he finally achieved great success in Taiyaki, the Imagawayaki pancake that was created by imitating the shape of Japanese red sea bream.

-By the way, the reason why Tai is considered a lucky fish in Japan is that the name sounds like the Japanese term meaning Happy, “Medetai (めでたい)”.
+By the way, the reason why Tai is considered a lucky fish in Japan is that its name sounds like the Japanese term meaning “Happy” “Medetai (めでたい)”.